-No, no... not what the schoolyard bullies use to say about your glasses (they were just jealous of your awesomeness).
-Have you considered using the four-eyes principle for ensuring greater accountability and transparency in your operations?
-Let's take a look...
+No, no… not what the schoolyard bullies use to say about your glasses.
+Besides, they were just jealous of your true awesomeness.
+Have you considered using the four-eyes principle for ensuring greater IT accountability in your operations?
+Let’s take a look…

 - Mistakes are very easy to make, even for detail oriented employees